FangjianLi/FangjianLi.github.io/_pages/activities.md

 layout: page
 permalink: /activities/
 title: activities
-description: Here is a brief summary of my services and activities:
+description: Here is a brief summary of my services and activities.
 priority: 5
 nav: true
 ---